egmontmika/egmontmika.com/content/blog/don't-go-to-church.md

 [1]: https://molongnacua.com/being-church/?blogsub=confirmed#blog_subscription-3
 >*Church is where Christ lives, not the place where we meet.
 It is Christ-empowered people, a kingdom of priests for the purpose of winning against the works of the devil and establishing God's Kingdom.*

 It’s not so much about our programs, but who we are.
 In Christ.
-Then follow him, listen and obey.
+Then follow him.
+Listen and obey.
 No matter where, no matter when.
 Everywhere, at all times.

 Don't go to church. ***Be*** the church.